Skip to content

 Explore these 17 Splendid Hidden Corners of Guildford - Surrey’s Largest Town

-Once you step foot into Guildford, you should visit its medieval castle and learn about its history.
-Located in the center of the town, Guildford Castle is a historic monument too splendid to miss.
+Once you enter Guildford, visit its medieval castle and learn about its history.
+Located in the centre of the town, Guildford Castle is a historic monument too splendid to miss.
 Picturesque gardens may surround the castle, but the Great Tower is the real deal.
 Interestingly, the Great Tower sits on the very top, offering glorious views of Guildford.

 Walk the Lanes of High Street

-The iconic high street is one of the popular destinations in Guildford.
+The iconic High Street is one of Guildford’s popular destinations.
 It offers numerous entertainment spots that attract tourists and visitors from all over the world.
 Clothing stores and coffee shops line the streets.
-The famous farmers’ markets are held there, offering fresh produce.
-Also, make sure you head to the Guildhall Clock, a prominent feature on the High Street.
+The famous farmers’ markets, which offer fresh produce, are held there.
+Also, head to the Guildhall Clock, a prominent feature on the High Street.

 Enjoy the Landscapes of Pewley Down Hill

-Beautiful landscapes of nature are sufficient to fill your heart with emotions of warmth and peacefulness.
-The Pewley Down Hill is a 23-acre nature reserve, sitting on Guildford town’s outskirts and taking a 15-minute walk from High Street.
-It offers striking views of the countryside that you can view from both sides of the hill.
-Rare species of floral and faunas are featured on the hill.
+Beautiful landscapes are sufficient to fill your heart with warmth and peace.
+Pewley Down Hill is a 23-acre nature reserve on Guildford town’s outskirts, a 15-minute walk from High Street.
+It offers striking views of the countryside from both sides of the hill.
+Rare species of floral and fauna are featured on the hill.

 Enter the Guildford Museum

-The Guildford Museum is deemed a prominent feature of the iconic High Street as it’s just a few minutes walk from there.
-If you’re looking for some delightful and interesting things to see, this museum is a must-go.
-It lies among a set of historic buildings, but what it houses inside makes all the difference.
+The Guildford Museum is a prominent feature of the iconic High Street, as it’s just a few minutes walk from there.
+This museum is a must-go if you’re looking for some delightful and interesting things to see.
+It lies among historic buildings, but what it houses inside makes all the difference.

-Once you get in, you’ll be spellbound by the tremendous exhibitions along with a wide array of archaeological and historical displays.
-You can also find a small gift shop that offers a rare range of history books as well as peculiar gift ideas.
+Once you get in, you’ll be spellbound by the tremendous exhibitions and various archaeological and historical displays.
+You can also find a small gift shop that offers a rare range of history books and peculiar gift ideas.

 Spend the Day at The Jolly Farmer

-A few miles outside the town of Guildford, you will come across the homey pub of the Jolly Farmer.
-Since it’s a little hidden down a country lane, you may need guidance to get there, but it lies within a walking-distance from Whitmoor Common.
+A few miles outside Guildford, you will come across the homey pub of the Jolly Farmer.
+Since it’s a little hidden down a country lane, you may need guidance to get there, but it lies within walking distance from Whitmoor Common.

 This place is a haven for wildlife lovers who seek serenity away from the buzzing and crowded areas.
-There are also serving hearty dishes that will fill up your stomach before taking a walk around the ponds.
+It also serves hearty dishes that will fill your stomach before you take a walk around the ponds.
 You can spend the day observing the unique wildlife living there and exploring the woodland.

 Walk By the River Wey

-Rivers have the tendency to accentuate the beauty of any spot they course through, and the River Wey is no exception.
-Many trails stretch alongside the riverbank for visitors to walk and have some uninterrupted peaceful moments.
+Rivers accentuate the beauty of any spot they course through, and the River Wey is no exception.
+Many trails stretch alongside the riverbank for visitors to walk and have uninterrupted peaceful moments.

 The various open spaces are great opportunities to have picnics.
 It’s a perfect family destination.
 Also, the Dapdune Wharf Center nearby offers some history learning.